dustinfast/aeye_typer/README.md

 ## TODO

+* vkEYB "EDITOR" w/ send to gaze point.
+Editor has diff modes (like md script modes) for highlighting/linting, etc. OR editor is a vscode editor in the tkinter frame
+* Refactor hud_panel to include a btn class and add init btns from jason
 * Remove distance outliers from click to gaze data
 * Super Key -> Mouse click
 * Gaze log "fill-in", to fill in gaps where user looks down at keyboard, etc.